‘Why I Won’t Date Hot Women Anymore’ – ‘New York Post’ Article Gets 40,290 Facebook Shares And ‘Jezebel’ Reply

 — K (@nock4six) April 14, 2017

-Sample comments about Rochkind, who plans to get married Carly in June, can be read below.
+Sample comments about Rochkind, who plans to get married to Carly in June, can be read below.
 The overall theme of the comments Dan is receiving shows that folks feel sorry for Carly, because by swearing off dating hot women, it makes it seem as though Dan is calling Carly an unattractive woman.

 “If good looking people are hard to deal with and date, imagine how Alison and I feel dealing with each other, being both incredibly attractive and married.
 We’re insufferable.
 Also, wtf?
 We thought this was an April Fool’s joke.”